hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 # Inflation-Resistant Medium of Account (IRMA)

 This a set of Solana contracts written in solang that implement an inflation-resistant stablecoin using OpenBook.
-It is submitted as an entry to the Renaissance Hackathon run by Colosseum.
+Switching over to Rust to make it easy to integrate with Solana.
+This is now patent pending.

 # For dev contributors